Embla-Flatlandsmo/wheelchair-ergometer-game-controller/README.md

 # Wheelchair ergometer game controller

-This project aims to interface an Invictus Trainer with a computer or a phone by using encoders and an nRF52840.
+This project interfaces an Invictus Trainer with a computer or a phone by using encoders and an nRF52840.

 ## Installing the SDK
-The project uses the [Zephyr RTOS](https://docs.zephyrproject.org/latest/) and the [nRF Connect SDK](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/index.html).
-To get started, you must download the nRF Connect SDK which comes with the Zephyr RTOS included: [See the installation guide for a how-to](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.0.2/nrf/gs_assistant.html)
+The project uses the [Zephyr RTOS](https://docs.zephyrproject.org/latest/) and the [nRF Connect SDK](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.2/nrf/index.html).
+To get started, you must download the nRF Connect SDK which comes with the Zephyr RTOS included: [See the installation guide for a how-to](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.2/nrf/gs_assistant.html)

 ## Project Setup
 ### Using an existing nRF Connect SDK installation (recommended)